 Broadly speaking, thyme’s ability to deter mosquitoes is well-documented, as has its overall safety for use in this capacity.
 That being said, it is unclear if these same properties exist within the lemon thyme subspecies such that these standard thyme testing would be practically applicable.
 While the results of this tests are promising, they should not be taken as definitive proof that lemon thyme will perform in a comparable manner.
 Anecdotal results to this end should be taken with a grain of salt, accordingly.

-Lemon Thyme Forms and Where to Get it
+Forms of Lemon Thyme and Where to Get Them

 2 – Bonnie Plants.
 Lemon Thyme.